neoking89/owlsight/README.md

 class AgentPrompts(essential_information: str = '')
 ```

-A collection of system prompts which to be used in Agentic frameworks.
+A collection of system prompts to be used in Agentic frameworks.

 **Methods:**